ElektraInitiative/libelektra/src/plugins/type/README.md

 of the content.

 The metadata `check/type` can be used to override the `type` metadata.
-This can be useful for code generation.
+This can be useful if the type to check differs to the type for code generation or the highlevel API.
 In most cases though, `type` will be enough to specify.

 ## Deprecation